zhendrikse/physics-in-python/README.md

 These demos are _refactored versions_ of the originals, found by the followling hyperlinks below.
-I have tried to make the original code more object-oriented and make it [reval its intent](https://martinfowler.com/bliki/BeckDesignRules.html).
+I have tried to make the original code more object-oriented and make it [reveal its intent](https://martinfowler.com/bliki/BeckDesignRules.html).

 ## Water Sprinkler